diiq/blog/_writing/npm.markdown

 ---
 layout: post
-title:  "Worrying about the <acronym>npm</acronym> ecosystem"
+title:  "Worrying about the NPM ecosystem"
 subtitle: There are too many packages and too many dependencies, too deeply nested.
 Can we measure the problem?
 And what do we do about it?
 date: 2020-06-29
 categories: code
 notes:
 ---
 ### TL;DR
 The <acronym>npm</acronym> ecosystem seems unwell.
-If you are concerned with security, reliability, or long-term maintainence, it is almost impossible to pick a suitable package to use --- both because there are 1.3 million packages available, and even if you find one that is well documented and maintained, it might depend on hundreds of other packages, with dependency trees stretching ten or more levels deep --- as one developer, it's impossible to validate them all.
+If you are concerned with security, reliability, or long-term maintenance, it is almost impossible to pick a suitable package to use --- both because there are 1.3 million packages available, and even if you find one that is well documented and maintained, it might depend on hundreds of other packages, with dependency trees stretching ten or more levels deep --- as one developer, it's impossible to validate them all.

 I spend some time measuring the extent of the problem.